mozman/ezdxf/docs/source/dxfentities/hatch.rst

     .. attribute:: dxf.pattern_angle

-        Actual pattern angle in degrees (float).
+        The actual pattern rotation angle in degrees (float).
 Changing this value does not rotate the pattern, use :meth:`~Hatch.set_pattern_angle` for this task.

     .. attribute:: dxf.pattern_scale

-        Actual pattern scaling factor (float).
+        The actual pattern scale factor (float).
 Changing this value does not scale the pattern use :meth:`~Hatch.set_pattern_scale` for this task.

     .. attribute:: dxf.pattern_double